 I rely on minced celery and red onion not only for their crunch, but for their flavor.
 Lots of fresh herbs freshens up the mix and gives this dish a ‘salad’ vibe.

-TIPS: This wheat berry salad is best made at least a few hours and up to a day ahead, which allows the dressing to soak into the grains and gives the flavors a chance to develop, so it fits into a busy holiday or work week schedule.
+- Wheat berry salads are best made at least a few hours and up to a day ahead, which allows the dressing to soak into the grains and gives the flavors a chance to develop, so it fits into a busy holiday or work week schedule.

 - 1 cup wheat or rye berries